Waves of Filipino settlers and immigrants in the United States, beginning from 1587 to present

 The annual immigration quota for Filipinos was only 100.
 By 1952, the McCarran-Walter Act temporarily allowed for a quota for about 2 million immigrants.
 About 236,000 Asians immigrated by 1965.
 [L.B.
 Osborne, p92)

 1952, Immigration and Nationality Act (McCarran-Walter Act)

 The McCarran-Walter Act upheld the quota system of the Immigration Act of 1924.
-However, it also ended Asian exclusion from immigrating and a system of preferential treatment based on skills and family reunification.
+However, it also ended Asian exclusion from immigrating and created a system of preferential treatment based on skills and family reunification.

 As a result, relatives of Filipinos were able to “petition” their children and parents to come to live with them in the USA.

 1965, Immigration & Nationality Act